p4nzer96/bob_morph_generate/README.rst

 ------------------
 The projection process relies on several pre-existing models:

-* **DLIB Face Landmark detector** for cropping and aligning the projected faces exactly as in FFHQ.
-(Example_).
+* DLIB Face Landmark detector for cropping and aligning the projected faces exactly as in FFHQ.
+Example_.
 * StyleGAN2_ as the main face synthesis network.
-(Original repository_).
-We are using Config-F, trained on FFHQ at resolution 1024 x 1024.
+We fork the official repository_.
+The Config-F, trained on FFHQ at resolution 1024 x 1024, is employed.
 * A pretrained VGG16_ model, used to compute a perceptual loss between projected and target image.